 To make things even more difficult, the tools and strategies that “garden variety” couples find helpful often don’t work for you in a neuro-diverse relationship.

-I will start with what it feels like to be a neurotypical partner with an Aspie, and then also talk about what it feels like to be an Aspie in a relationship with a neurotypical person.
+I will start with what it feels like to be a neurotypical partner with an Aspie, and then also talk about what it feels like to be a person with Autism or Aspergers in a relationship with a neurotypical person.
 I’ll then describe how the relationship usually progresses, the challenges that can happen along the way, and then how your relationship can be helped.

-Just a note, in the past Asperger’s was considered related to autism but different from it, but since 2013, when a new classification called Autism Spectrum Disorder (ASD) was created in the DSMV, Asperger’s is no longer a correct clinical term, but is now included in the Autism Spectrum.
+Just a note, in the past Asperger’s disorder was considered a “mild” type of autism, but since 2013, when a new classification called Autism Spectrum Condition/Disorder (ASC/ASD) was created in the DSMV, Asperger’s is no longer a correct clinical term, but is now included in the Autism Spectrum.
 However, many still refer to the term to differentiate “high functioning” Autism from more evident types of Autism.

-Does my partner have Asperger’s?
+Is my partner Autistic?
 Here are 55 relationship clues.

-If you find that 40 or more of the below clues seem to apply, then your partner could have Asperger’s.
+If you find that 40 or more of the below clues seem to apply, then your partner could be on the Autism Spectrum.

 For ease of expression, I will use the term “he,” but this could equally refer to “she”.

-- Your relationship had a passionate start, but the passion dwindled quite quickly when you started to live together
+- Your relationship had a passionate start, but the passion dwindled quite quickly when you started living together

 - Your partner can often engage in long-winded conversations that are often one-sided